Custom Templates¶

 In addition to giving you the freedom to use tools like Pandoc and LaTeX, a core principle of Zettlr's philosophy is to makes these tools work well for you.
 This page will introduce you to using custom LaTeX templates, so you can showcase your writing and the final product!

-Getting Started with Templating
+Getting Started with Templating¶

 Let's write your first LaTeX template, which can be done directly in Zettlr!
 When complete, your template file will be passed to Zettlr, Citeproc (if applicable), Pandoc, and then finally LaTeX.

-First, create a new file (File -> New File…).
-This will automatically create a Markdown file (.md) with a unique identifier as its temporary name.
+) with a unique identifier as its temporary name.
 Start writing your LaTeX template and then save your file (File -> Save).
 At this point, you will be able to provide your file an appropriate name and file extension.
-For example, my-template.tex.
+For example, my-template.tex

-Zettlr will automatically switch code highlighting from Markdown to LaTeX, and a small TeX indicator will appear beneath the filename in the file list.
+Zettlr will automatically switch code highlighting from Markdown to LaTeX, and a small TeX

-Necessary Contents
+Necessary Contents¶

 You can use a lot of different variables, depending on your needs.
 The default templates of Pandoc already contain many useful variables which are documented here.
 However, you are free to not use variables which you deem not important, and you can even introduce your own variables using Pandoc's templating engine.
 For example, let's assume you want to add additional information to some, but not all of your exports.
-Then you could define a variable my-variable and define if in all YAML frontmatters where the exported files should contain that information:
+Then you could define a variable my-variable

 ---